moravianlibrary/Rozcestnik-studovna/private/oDigitalniKnihovne.en.md

 __*private documents*__

 - these are copyright works, which are protected by author’s or publisher’s rights (the duration of a copyright spans the author's life plus 70 years and 50 years from publishing)
-- you can read them via [the browser with copyright content](http://vknihovne.mzk.cz/en/digitalni-knihovna) (but you cannot download and print)
+- you can read them via the browser [Digitální knihovna MZK](http://vknihovne.mzk.cz/en/digitalni-knihovna) (but you cannot download and print)

 __Questions and comments:__ if you have any questions or comments, please let us know on [digitalniknihovna@mzk.cz](digitalniknihovna@mzk.cz).